Building for 2050

 • Physical research - how are low cost, low carbon homes funded, designed and built, and how do they perform with a range of occupants?

 Furthermore, there is a need to understand where the cutting edge of innovation is in relation to housing construction.
-This project will take a holistic building performance evaluation view - learning lessons by tracking developments from the strategic brief and the decision to invest, through design, planning and construction, to handover and post occupancy evaluation.
+The project took a holistic building performance evaluation view - learning lessons by tracking developments from the strategic brief and the decision to invest, through design, planning and construction, to handover and post occupancy evaluation.

 A project for